jayoung/pamlWrapper/docs/coding_NOTES_JY.md

 # updating the docker image:

 My mac has docker installed, gizmo/rhino do not.
 But I am keeping the master copy of the repo on gizmo/rhino.

-Make sure that's synced to github, then:
+Before starting, make sure the pamlWrapper is synced to github, then:

-On the mac, first we make sure we have the latest version of the pamlWrapper git repo:
+On the mac, make sure we have the latest version of the pamlWrapper git repo:

 ```
 cd /Users/jayoung/gitProjects/pamlWrapper